AlexanderIsom/TimeLineup/README.md

 supabase start
 ```

-because supabase is pre configured theres no need to run the supabase init command.
+because we have a predefined schema and config for supabase in this repo theres no need to run the supabase init command.

-once supabase has setup the console will outout a list of addresses for supabase, copy the anon key and the api url for use in the .env file

-stop the supabase docker container
+Once supabase has setup the console will outout a list of addresses for supabase, copy the anon key and the api url for use in the .env file and then stop the supabase docker container
 ```bash
 supabase stop
 ```

-before running the dev server you will need to create a `.env` file in the root of the project with the following variables
+Before running the dev server you will need to create a `.env` file in the root of the project with the following variables

 ```bash
 NEXT_PUBLIC_SUPABASE_ANON_KEY= *enter your supabase anon key here*